Talavera Vernon Anson: Marriages and children

-On 13 June 1843, Anson married Sarah Ann Potter (born 1822), a daughter of Richard Potter, a Manchester merchant who had died the year before.
+On 13 June 1843, Anson married Sarah Ann Potter, a daughter of Richard Potter, a Manchester merchant who had died the year before.
 She died on 5 May 1846.
-They had two sons, George Vernon Anson (1844–1876) and Charles Vernon Anson (1846–1905).
+They had two sons.

-On 24 August 1847, in Port Louis, Mauritius, Anson married secondly Caroline Octavia Emma Staveley, daughter of Major-General William Staveley, Commander British Forces in Hong Kong and with her had another four children, Adelaide Frances Mary, Sarah Constance (1849–1925), William Staveley Stuart (1853–1873), and Charlotte Rose (1856–1932).
-The second Mrs Anson died on 5 January 1894 at 7, College Crescent, St John's Wood.
+On 24 August 1847, in Port Louis, Mauritius, Anson married secondly Caroline Octavia Emma Staveley, daughter of Major-General William Staveley, Commander British Forces in Hong Kong and with her had another four children.

 In proceedings in the Court of Chancery in June 1873, Anson, as guardian of Mabel Alice, Maude, Ruth Isabel, Edith Mary, Ethel Blanche, Mercy Lilian, and Mary Beatrice Okeover, was one of the petitioners asking the Lord Chancellor to permit the sale of the Atlow estate in Derbyshire.